mgoellnitz/JFileSync3/README.md

 File syncing with optional compression and encryption for local and WebDAV folders.
-For local folders encryption can use EncFS and thus be compatible with encfs4win, BoxCryptor Classic, Encdroid and so on.
+For local folders encryption can use EncFS and thus be compatible with encfs4win, BoxCryptor Classic, EDS Lite, Encdroid and so on.

 JFileSync3 comes with a GUI, command line tooling, and stored profiles.